vpayno/exercism-workspace/go/raindrops/raindrops-doc.md

 import "raindrops"
 ```

-Package raindrops converts a number into a string that contains raindrop sounds corresponding to certain potential factors\.
+Package raindrops converts a number into a string that contains raindrop sounds corresponding to certain potential factors.

 ## Index